-Will Elon Musk disrupt government, enrich himself by it, or both?
+Elon Musk helped Trump win.
+How much influence will he wield now?

 Musk: An unconventional innovation driver

 Mr. Musk’s risk-taking, no-limits approach to building successful companies – he camps out in his factories to ensure production hits targets – makes him stand out, even among the alpha males of Silicon Valley who jostle for visionary status.
-Even critics concede his refusal to heed conventional wisdom makes him a potential disruptor to a federal government that has sprawled in scale and complexity under successive presidents.
+Critics also concede that his refusal to heed conventional wisdom makes him a potential disrupter to a federal government that has sprawled in scale and complexity under successive presidents.

-Born in South Africa, he made his first fortune more than two decades ago at PayPal, whose cofounders included Peter Thiel, who first backed Trump in 2016.
+Born in South Africa, he made his first fortune more than two decades ago at PayPal, whose co-founders included Peter Thiel, who first backed Trump in 2016.
 After PayPal, Mr. Musk directed his energies toward Tesla, whose electric cars would become popular, especially among liberals concerned about climate change.
-In 2009, the company received a $465 million loan from the Obama administration to build its first factory in California, a loan it repaid in three years with interest.
+In 2010, the company received a $465 million loan from the Obama administration to build its first factory in California, a loan it repaid in three years with interest.
 It now has plants in Texas, Germany, and China and is valued at more than $1 trillion.
 After Mr. Trump’s victory, Tesla shares rose by 39%, boosting Mr. Musk’s net wealth to around $320 billion.

 Analysts say Mr. Musk’s space rockets and satellites have succeeded as a result of innovation, private investment, and relentless experimentation, disrupting a defense industry that enjoyed cozy relations with federal agencies but has fallen behind its upstart competitor.